segmentio/segment-docs/src/connections/destinations/catalog/rehook/index.md

 All the [special traits](/docs/connections/spec/identify#traits) recognized by Segment are translated and matched with the Rehook user properties for a Customer.
 These fields are automatically created or mapped for a Customer in Rehook and are available for personalization and advance segmentation.

 > info "How Rehook handles incoming userId and referral_code in Identify calls"
 > * The `userId` field is required.
-Rehook drops identify calls without a userId.
+Rehook drops Identify calls without a userId.
 > * If a call is made with `anonymousID`, Rehook drops the Identify call.
 > * If `referral_code` matches with another `userId`, Rehook drops the Identify call.